What is value chain analysis? Why it matters and how to get started

 Include all the business processes that add value to your company, from recruiting to design to packaging to troubleshooting.

-Don’t be afraid to work as a team: You may need to lean heavily on leaders within departments who are in charge of each activity, as you’ll most likely not be familiar with the granular daily operations of each department.
+As you try to include all elements of the value chain, don’t be afraid to work as a team: You may need to lean heavily on leaders within departments who are in charge of each activity, as you’ll most likely not be familiar with the granular daily operations of each department.

 2. Analyze business activities